 If you think there is a problem with the drive inside your Mac or an external storage device, you can use the First Aid feature in Disk Utility to check.

 The First Aid feature in Disk Utility will run various checks and if it detects an issue with your disk it will repair it.

-Here’s how to run First Aid on your Mac to check if there is a problem with your disk:
+Here’s how to run First Aid on your Mac or on an external drive to check if there is a problem with the disk:

 - Open Disk Utility.

 - Select your device that you are having problems with from the sidebar.
 Click on Show All Devices (in the dropdown above View) if you don’t see it.

 - Disk Utility will check the volume for errors and repair it if necessary.
 Click on Run.

 - While Disk Utility checks the volume you won’t be able to use your Mac – beware that it could take a long time.

 If it finds a problem with the disk, Disk Utility will attempt to repair it.

 If Disk Utility is unable to repair the drive, or it believes that the disk is about to fail it will warn you.
 Should this be the case you should back up your data before it’s too late.
 Read this article on backing up your Mac.
 You may also find this useful: How to recover and delete data from a failed hard drive, SSD or external drive.